nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC19 - Add a task with a specified event date**
+**Use case: UC20 - Add a task with a specified event date**

-Similar to UC18, except the deadline is an event date.
+Similar to UC19 (Add a task with a specified deadline), except the deadline is an event date.

-**Use case: UC20 - Edit a task**
+**Use case: UC21 - Edit a task**

 **MSS**